Apple Crisp

 I perfected this apple crisp to make it one bowl.
 You just need to give it a quick wipe in between making the apple filling and the oatmeal crisp topping.
 Hooray for less dishes around the holidays!

-And the brown sugar oat topping is just as easy made with melted butter, old fashioned oats, brown sugar, and cinnamon.
+And the streusel topping is just as easy made with melted butter, old fashioned oats, brown sugar, and cinnamon.
 It all gets baked together to golden brown perfection that really is so easy to make you might wonder why you bothered with apple pie before!
 And I think now I have finally achieved the best apple crisp recipe.

 What Apples Are Best For Apple Crisp?